Esri/arcgis-maps-sdk-java-samples/symbology/symbol-dictionary/README.md

 By default, leaving the fields blank and hitting search will find all symbols.

-To search for certain symbols, enter text into one or more search boxes and click 'Search for symbols'.
+To search for certain symbols, enter text into one or more search boxes and click "Search for symbols".
 Results are shown in a list.
-Pressing 'Clear' will reset the search.
+Pressing "Clear" will reset the search.

 ## How it works

 1. Create a symbol dictionary with the mil2525d specification by passing the path to a .stylx file to the `SymbolDictionary.createFromFile(path)` constructor.
 2. Create `StyleSymbolSearchParameters`.
-3. Add members to the `names`, `tags`, `symbolClasses`, `categories`, and `keys` list fields of the search parameters.
+3. Add members to the names, tags, symbolClasses, categories, and keys list fields of the search parameters.
 4. Search for symbols using the parameters with `symbolDictionary.searchSymbolsAsync(styleSymbolSearchParameters)`.
 5. Get the `Symbol` from the list of returned `StyleSymbolSearchResult`s.